-It is the responsibility of the student to collect assessment notifications from their teacher if they were absent on the day they were issued.
+It is the responsibility of the student to discuss assessment notifications with their teacher if they were absent on the day they were issued.

 COMPLETION AND SUBMISSION OF ASSESSMENT TASK

 Students are expected to complete all tasks by the due date and sign an assessment register upon submission.